avventoapps/Telefyna-App/README.md

 *  Ensure the telefyna app is granted storage permission in your permissions

 ## Note
+* Uses the first secondary monitor if available or the main screen if none is available
 * The first playlist must be active, its the default  playlist
 * `name` your playlist meaningfully
 * `description` contains your explanation of about the playlist